CRBroughton/Forager/README.md

 Development of Forager requires:

-- both an active Mapbox account and API key
+- An active Mapbox account and API key
 - A Pocketbase server
 - All of the previously mentioned software requirements